 We'll let you in on a little secret: there is life after your ATAR results.
 If you didn't get the ATAR result you needed, don't let it stop you from kicking your goals!
 Going to university isn't always a smooth and straight road; there are many ways to get there.
 So, it's time to take a roadtrip of a different kind.
 Below are some options to knock down those barriers between you and your desired qualification.

-Irene is a CDU student studying a Bachelor of Nursing at CDU, who once thought going to uni wasn't on the cards.
+Irene is a CDU student, who once thought going to uni wasn't on the cards.
+Here's her story.